 FK Graph Traversal

 This is a useful result: it means the pruner’s accuracy comes from entity resolution quality, not graph traversal depth.
 For well-formed business queries, the right tables are identified directly from the natural language.
-BFS is insurance for edge cases where the query doesn’t explicitly mention a needed join table.
+BFS is insurance for edge cases where the query doesn’t explicitly mention a needed join table - for instance, if a query mentions “Singapore products” but not “manufacturing” or “production,” the resolver finds products directly but needs production_runs (FK-connected to products) for the Singapore filter.
+BFS at depth=1 would catch it.

 Parsing the FK Graph